+Term 1 (Sept-Dec) Term 2 (Jan-April) Term 3 (May-Aug) Year 1 Classes begin- September 8, 2020 2 courses (recommended) May 1 st Draft research proposal.
+Final date to add courses- September Classes begin January 4, 25, 2020 2021 First comprehensive paper can be submitted 4 courses are required during term I January 22- Final date to from first week in June. and term II.
+Students are welcome to complete 2 courses in each term or 1 in add courses for term 2 Visits can be made to 1 term and 3 in the next.
+January 31- Choose Supervisory Committee (3 sites/ collections or organizations that are 2 courses (recommended) members) under consideration for use in the thesis.
+Reading Week October 12 th to 18 th Reading Week February 15 th to 21st Training required can be obtained SSHRC Application Due Date will be circulated by the March 11- Final date to obtained department's graduate administrator submit results of incomplete (INC) grades for previous term March 27- Supervisory Committee Meeting (agree on comprehensive paper topics)

+Year 2 September 2- Deadline for first comprehensive paper (see note) SGS Grant in Aid Due February 28 th (Comps must Start Fieldwork October 14- Deadline for second comprehensive paper to completed) March 13- Final date to submit results of incomplete October 31- Supervisory Committee Meeting (INC) grades for previous term November 25- Deadline for third comprehensive paper March 31- Supervisory Committee Meeting Oral defence of comps Present research proposal in the The time frame for submitting the Formal thesis proposal after successfully defending the comprehensive exams is one month.
+Department speaker series or at the Professional Development Workshop.
+Work with the ethics office for research projects that need ethics approval.
+In both cases, please consult with the Graduate Chair for the date and time.
+SSHRC Application Due Date will be circulated by the department's graduate administrator

+Note: Any student who is going to be late in submitting any part of the comprehensive exam should request an official exception through the supervisor, committee members, and the graduate chair.

+In the event of failing any comprehensive exam paper, the student will have three weeks to rewrite and resubmit.
+Under such circumstances, the student is to stop working on the succeeding comprehensive exam paper in order to focus on re-writing the failed paper for resubmission in three weeks' time.
+Upon resubmission of the re-written paper, the student will have a maximum of four weeks to write and submit the succeeding comprehensive exam paper.

-Term 1 (Sept-Dec) Term 2 (Jan-April) Term 3 (May-Aug) Year 1 Classes begin- September 3, 2019 2 courses May 1 st Draft research (recommended) proposal.
-Final date to add courses- September (F F 27, 2019 Classes begin January First comps paper can 6, 2020 be submitted from first 4 courses are required during term I week in June. and term II.
-Students are welcome to January 25- Final date complete 2 courses in each term or 1 in to add courses for term Visits can be made to 1 term and 3 in the next.
-2 sites/ collections or organizations that are 2 courses (recommended) January 31- Choose under consideration for 2 courses (recommended) Supervisory Committee use in the thesis.
-Reading Week October 14 th to 20 th (3 members) Reading week October 14 to 20 (0 Training required can be SSHRC Application Due November 1st Reading Week obtained February 17 th to 23rd March 11- Final date to submit results of incomplete (INC) grades for previous term March 27- Supervisory Committee Meeting (agree comps topic) Year 2 September 2- Deadline date for first January 23- Final date May 1- Final version of comprehensive paper to add courses for term formal Thesis Proposal Ostabor 11 Deadline data for accord 2 due October 14- Deadline date for second comprehensive paper Burnet and the comprenensive paper SGS Grant in Aid Due Present research in October 31- Supervisory Committee February 28 th (Comps must to completed) the last professional development Meeting must to completed) workshop of the year Nevershar OF Decalling data far third March 13- Final date to (early April) November 25- Deadline date for third submit results of comprehensive paper incomplete (INC) grades Start fieldwork Oral defence of comps for previous term COUDO Application Due Neuralty Art March 31- Supervisory SSHRC Application Due November 1st Committee Meeting Formal thesis proposal submitted Procent recearch Present research proposal in a departmental seminar uepartmental seminal for term 3 Year 3 October 31- Supervisory Committee Meeting for students not in the field SSHRC Application Due November 1st January 23- Final date to add courses for term 2 March 13- Final date to submit results of incomplete (INC) grades for previous term March 27- Supervisory Committee Meeting for students not in the field Fieldwork normally completed Year 4 October 31- Supervisory Committee Meeting January 23- Final date to add courses for term 2 February 24- Final date to submit Ph.D.
-Thesis to SGS prior to Defence (Spring 2018) March 13- Final date to submit results of incomplete (INC) grades for previous term March 27- Supervisory Committee Meeting April 23- Final date to file Thesis with SGS to complete degree requirements June 8-12- Convocation July 17- Final date to submit Ph.D.
-Thesis to SGS prior to Defence (Fall 2023)
+Year 3 October 31- Supervisory Committee Meeting for students not in the field SSHRC Application Due November 1st January 23- Final date to add courses for term 2 March 13- Final date to submit results of incomplete (INC) grades for previous term March 27- Supervisory Committee Meeting for students not in the field Fieldwork normally completed Year 4 October 31- Supervisory Committee Meeting January 23- Final date to add courses for term 2 February 24- Final date to submit Ph.D.
+Thesis to SGS prior to Defence (Spring Term defence 2024) March 13- Final date to submit results of incomplete (INC) grades for previous term March 27- Supervisory Committee Meeting April 23- Final date to file Ph.D.
+Thesis with SGS to complete degree requirements June 8-12- Convocation July 17- Final date to submit Ph.D.
+Thesis to SGS prior to Defence (Fall Term defence 2024) April 23- Final date to file Ph.D.
+Thesis with SGS to complete degree requirements